abdulqad33r/interactive-comments-section-main/README.md

 ### Continued development

-I will definitely work on my Redux, I think I could've code better in this project, and I will learn how to handle local storage in React apps.
+I will definitely work on my Redux skills, I think I could've code better in this project, and I will learn how to handle local storage in React apps.

 ## Author